 Watch: McCall Rounsefell on her love for Del Mar

 Travelling between Australia and the United States, Rounsefell was able to build an international clientele.

 It was with those international clients that Boomer Bloodstock earned its first graded stakes victory with Dhaamer in the 2012 Grade 3 Sunset Handicap.
 A 30,000 guineas Boomer Bloodstock purchase, Dhaamer was one of two successes Craig found at the 2011 Tattersalls Autumn Horses in Training Sale for clients.

 The purchase of a horse named Obviously at the same sale put Boomer Bloodstock in the Grade 1 light.

 Purchased for 130,000 guineas and trained by Rounsefell’s father-in-law, Obviously gave Rounsefell his first Grade 1 win with a victory in the Shoemaker Mile.
 Mitchell decided to retire soon after the win, handing the reins over to his assistant Philip D’Amato.
 Under D’Amato’s care, Obviously went on to win two more Grade 1 races including the 2016 Breeders’ Cup Turf Sprint.

 That Breeders’ Cup victory led to a very exciting three weeks of racing, concluding with Boomer Bloodstock-purchased Scales of Justice winning the Group 1 WATC Railway Stakes in a season that saw the gelding named Western Australia’s Horse of the Year for 2016-2017.

-The North American representative for Inglis, Craig lives in the Gold Coast with his wife and their son Weston.
+The North American Representative for Inglis and the Southern Hemisphere Buying Agent for The Hong Kong Jockey Club, Craig lives between the Gold Coast and Los Angeles with his wife McCall and their son Weston.